Incorporating Arbitrary Matrix Group Equivariance into KANs: EKAN Layer

 where

 Note that $v_{m, b} \in c_i T_0 \oplus \left[ \bigoplus_{a=1}^{A_i} T(p_{i, a}, q_{i, a}) \right] = U_i$.
 Therefore, we obtain the structure of the post-activation space $U_m$:

-The following theorem guarantees the equivariance between the gated input space and the post-activation space (see Appendix \ref{sec:proof} for proof). \begin{restatable}{theorem}{gimequi} Given a matrix group $\widetilde{G}$, the gated input space $U_{gi}$ and the post-activation space $U_m$ can be expressed in the forms of Equations (\ref{eq:giospace}) and (\ref{eq:mspace}), respectively.
-The function $f: U_{gi} \rightarrow U_m$ is defined by Equations (\ref{eq:givector}), (\ref{eq:mvector1}) and (\ref{eq:mvector2}), that is, $v_m = f(v_{gi})$.
+The following theorem guarantees the equivariance between the gated input space and the post-activation space (see \cref{sec:proof} for proof). \begin{restatable}{theorem}{gimequi} Given a matrix group $\widetilde{G}$, the gated input space $U_{gi}$ and the post-activation space $U_m$ can be expressed in the forms of \cref{eq:giospace,eq:mspace}, respectively.
+The function $f: U_{gi} \rightarrow U_m$ is defined by \cref{eq:givector,eq:mvector1,eq:mvector2}, that is, $v_m = f(v_{gi})$.
 Then, $f$ is equivariant:

 where $\rho_{gi}$ and $\rho_m$ are group representations of $U_{gi}$ and $U_m$, respectively. \end{restatable}